-When the value of goods or services received in exchange for the share based payment cannot be reliably estimated, the fair value is measured by use of a valuation model, when options or warrants are granted for the service.
+When the value of goods or services received in exchange for the share-based payment cannot be reliably estimated, the fair value is measured by use of a valuation model, when options or warrants are granted for the service.
 When shares are granted, fair value is measured using the market price on the date of grant.
 The expected life used in the model is adjusted, based on management's best estimate, for the effects of non-transferability, exercise restrictions, and behavioural considerations.

-All equity-settled share based payments are reflected in contributed surplus or in share warrant reserve, until exercised.
-Upon exercise, shares are issued from treasury and the amount reflected in contributed surplus or in share warrant reserve is credited to share capital, adjusted for any consideration paid.
+All equity-settled share-based payments are reflected in share-based payment reserve or in share warrant reserve, until exercised.
+Upon exercise, shares are issued from treasury and the amount reflected in share-based payment reserve or in share warrant reserve is credited to share capital, adjusted for any consideration paid.